How popular is WordPress?

 This point, I’ll actually agree with.
 WordPress has been around since 2003, and although the code gets updated constantly, it won’t be able to compete with the new CMS’s that have been created with newer technologies when it comes to innovation, simplicity, and speed.

-Having said that, the way WordPress has been coded shouldn’t affect you as a website owner.
+Having said that, the way WordPress has been coded shouldn’t affect most website owners that don’t need complex technology.
 What really matters is which plugins and themes you install for your site.
 Some plugins and themes take up lots of unnecessary space or have unnecessarily complicated code, which will slow down your site, cause conflicts, or take up a lot of memory.

 The two sides of having such a vibrant marketplace of third party plugins and themes is that you have a lot of choices, but with that flexibility comes bad consequences should you make bad purchasing decisions.